-One of Fast’s friends at the Voice of American that period was writer, editor and translator from Poland Mira Złotowska.
+One of Fast’s friends at the Voice of America during that period was writer, editor, and translator from Poland Mira Złotowska.
 She was later better known as Mira Michałowska after she had married in 1947 a high-ranking diplomat who worked for the communist regime in Warsaw.
 She translated into Polish Fast’s best-selling book Citizen Tom Paine and had it published in Poland in 1948 as Obywatel Tom Paine.
 The book had a second edition in 1952.
 She translated and published in Poland four more of Howard Fast’s novels and short stories.
+6

-Fast was also a friend of another wartime VOA Polish Service writer and editor Stefan Arski, aka Artur Salman, who after the war became one of the major anti-U.S. propagandists for the Communist Party in Poland.
+Fast was also a friend of another wartime VOA Polish Service writer and editor, Stefan Arski, aka Artur Salman, who after the war became one of a key anti-U.S. propagandists for the Communist Party in Poland.
+7

 “And we heard this speech, and many of us wept.
 Because we did not know, and would not believe, the truth about the Soviet Union.